Juulia Turkkila: 2011–12 season

 Turkkila won the silver medal at the 2012 Finnish Championships, behind Kiira Korpi.
 She placed seventeenth at the 2012 European Championships, nineteenth at the 2012 World Junior Championships, and eighteenth at the 2012 World Championships.
 She won the gold medal at the 2012 Nordics.

 2012–13 season

 Turkkila placed sixth at the 2012 Finlandia Trophy and ninth at the 2012 Nebelhorn Trophy.
 She won the silver medal at the 2013 Finnish Championships, again finishing second to Kiira Korpi.
 She was seventeenth at the 2013 European Championships but was eliminated from the 2013 World Championships after placing thirty-first in the short program.

-2013–14 season
+2013–14 season: Finnish national title

 Turkkila placed seventh at the 2013 Finlandia Trophy and fourteenth at the 2013 Nebelhorn Trophy.
 She won the gold medal at the 2014 Finnish Championships.
 She was twelfth at the 2014 European Championships, her best result at the Europeans this far.
 She did not reach the final at the 2014 World Championships, placing twenty-ninth in the short program.